maksimKorzh/go/README.md

  Now you can uninstall PWA from desktop/mobile device and install it again.

+# How to run it as KGS bot (EXPERIMENTAL)
+The way I do it is weird and really far from best practices, however it works, so here's the setup I use to use this app as KGS bot:
+ - **cd go**
+ - **python3 -m http.server** this is needed to host NN weights
+ - **cd /path/to/kgsGtp/**
+ - **java -jar kgsGtp.jar config.ini
+    // example 'config.ini'
+    name=your_kgs_bot_account
+    password=password
+    room=Computer Go
+    mode=custom
+    gameNotes=Bare KataGo net with no MCTS, around 1d strength talk=direct chat wouldresponse with this message
+    verbose=t
+    engine=node /path/to/go/gtp/gtp.js

 # Known issues
 Since there's no MCTS search, a bare net is vulnerable to tacical blunders, it should not fall into the obvious ladder but a ladder where one stone is